WHAT'S IN A NAME?

 That which is called "Fair Trade" by any other name would be just as Fair.

-This year we decided to change the name of one of our most popular blends to better represent the three origins that it contains.
+A while back, we decided to change the name of one of our most popular blends to better represent the three origins that it contains.
 Our "Pacific Blend" is comprised of coffees from around the Pacific "Ring of Fire".

 For the past decade or so our "Fair Trade blend" has been a staple for many Loyal Laroma customers, who will continue to receive exactly the same blend they have always enjoyed.
 The only difference is the name.